 Others - In addition to attending externally organised meetings/events, there will be meetings organised by the partners themselves.
 For example, WP4 plans two large foresight meetings in order to discuss future research requirements, with the appropriate expert groups in attendance.
 The three festivals in WP5 will showcase the outcomes, activities and status of the CSA.
 In order for these festivals to be successful, adequate funding needs to be provided for their organisation and running.
-Technical and logistical support in organising/hosting the three festivals, includes: venue and facility rental; rental and installation of technical equipment; catering; technically simple print material, promotion and press material; and travel arrangements for invitees and support for reporting and evaluation of the meetings.
-This support will be implemented via both in-house capacities within HZG and various external service contracts.
-The value of these other goods and services is estimated at 70,000 €.
-The budget calculated for the organisation of the festivals was based on experience with running other major events of this size.
-The draft dissemination and exploitation plan detailed in Section 2.2.1.a details a host of reports and targeted material that will be published open access.
+Therefore, the budget calculated for the organisation of the festivals was based on experience with running other major events of this size.
+The draft dissemination and exploitation plan detailed in Section 2.2a details a host of reports and targeted material that will be published open access.
 Therefore, 58,000 € has been put aside for associated publication and printing costs.